For details, call the admin offices 8 a.m. to 4:30 p.m. Monday through Friday: 330-867-5511.

 Sand Run Metro Park

-- 7/21/20: Beginning Tuesday, July 21 and continuing through mid-December, a portion of Sand Run Parkway and the Jogging Trail will be closed to make the first in a series of grant-funded infrastructure and ecological improvements within Sand Run Metro Park.
-This construction will result in the temporary closure of:
+- Ongoing: A portion of Sand Run Parkway will be closed into Spring 2021 to make the first in a series of grant-funded infrastructure and ecological improvements within Sand Run Metro Park.
+Additional projects necessary to the park's long-term sustainability will result in rolling trail and parkway closures through 2022 (more information available here).
+The current construction has resulted in the temporary closure of:

 - Revere Rd. parking lot